State's death toll rises by 178, cases by 5,570 over 2 days after data problems

-One day after not reporting data because of a massive dumping of test results from a private lab not affiliated with the state, the Florida Health Department reported 178 additional deaths and 5,570 more cases over two days.
+One day after not reporting data because of a massive dumping of test results from a private lab not affiliated with the state, the Florida Health Department announced U.S.-high 178 additional deaths and 5,570 more cases over two days as the state's first-time positivity rate was 4.24 percent, including 3.17 in Palm Beach County during that time.

-"The massive size of the data file and the need to de-duplicate hundreds of thousands of results prevented the Department of Health's automatic reporting system from processing yesterday's results as it normally does."
+"The massive size of the data file and the need to de-duplicate hundreds of thousands of results prevented the Department of Health's automatic reporting system from processing yesterday's results as it normally does," the department said in a news release.

 On Sept.
 1, the state severed all ties with Quest Diagnostics after 75,000 tests, including nearly 4,000 cases, were dumped into the system, mostly in mid-June to late July.
 On Aug.
 12, the state announced a backlog of tests from Niznik Lab Corp. in Miami Gardens.
 It skewed the positivity rate, mainly in Miami-Dade County.